drbusaidi/find-how-many-islands/README.md

 the picture.
 If a pixel is part of the water (or sea) then it is represented as 1 in the grid while a land (or island) pixel is represented as 0 .

+## NOTE : Generate a different image of the ocean (MATRIX) each time.
 ![image](https://github.com/drbusaidi/find-how-many-islands/assets/121006628/1a712f76-d4a7-4d6c-a79f-c9493cbaea48)